edtubbs/libdogecoin/doc/enclaves.md

     make install"
 ```

-### Building OP-TEE SDK and Client (QEMU ARMv8)
+### Step 1 (QEMU): Building OP-TEE SDK and Client

-This command builds the SDK (version 3.22.0) and client for ARMv8 QEMU emulation (qemu_v8.xml).
+This command builds the SDK (version 4.2.0) and client for ARMv8 QEMU emulation (qemu_v8.xml).
 For other platforms, change the manifest file in the `repo init` command accordingly.
-Replace `3.22.0` with the desired version and `qemu_v8.xml` with the desired platform.
+Replace `4.2.0` with the desired version and `qemu_v8.xml` with the desired platform.
 Refer to the [OP-TEE documentation](https://optee.readthedocs.io/en/latest/building/index.html) for more information.

 An RSA private key is generated and overwrites the default Trusted Application (TA) key.
 This key is used to sign the enclave binaries during development.
 In the Continuous Integration (CI) environment, an Actions secret is used.
 Subkeys are generated for testing purposes but are not used to sign the enclave binaries.